-It may be years away and their estimate assumption is you will work until age 62 at your last salary so knock some off of the estimate and just assume you will start at your full retirement age.
-Have that figure in mind and the early collection at age of 62 amount adjusted downward.
+It may be years away and their estimate assumes that you will work until age 62 at your last salary.
+Knock some off of the estimate and just assume you will start at your full retirement age.
+Have that figure in mind along with the age 62 early collection amount adjusted slightly downward.

 Assess your investment allocation-

 Is your portfolio stock to bond ratio properly set for someone your age who is retiring?
 It may have been set to reflect your risk tolerance but now retiring early changes things a bit.
 There is the conservative rule of taking 100 and subtracting your age to get your ratio (100-55=45, 55% in bonds and 45% in stocks) or what some who say retiring early needs to ratchet up the stock holding percentage for a longer retirement and use 110 or 115 minus your age to come up with your ratio.

 Do you know how long you will be retired-

 Nobody knows how long they will live.
 You have to make your best guess based on your family history and your current health.
 Whatever you realistically think your longevity is you should probably round up 5 years or so to it.
 Longevity is an unknown that can cause early retirement hesitation so perhaps having a longevity annuity like a QLAC may be considered.

 Do you have an early retirement funding strategy?

 If you retire before age 59 ½ do you have enough money outside of your retirement accounts or a pension to fund your retirement?
 Perhaps you are going to use methods that allow for penalty free early withdrawal from your retirement accounts.
 Knowing this will definitely add to your confidence.

 Run the numbers through a good retirement calculator-